GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

       ## Removes ANSI escape codes from text strings.
       remove_ansi_escape_codes = false

-      ## If the data sent failure, will retry forevery.
-      blocking_mode = true

       ## Ignore inactive files.
 For example, files that were last modified 20 minutes ago and more than 10m ago will be ignored
       ## Time unit supports "ms", "s", "m", "h"